Getting Started with the RDDRONE-BMS772 Reference Design

 Table 1.
 Featured devices

-3. Configure the hardware
+3. Configure Hardware

 Before first start-up, make sure that the board is configured properly:

-1. Solder your power in and power out connectors or wires on the J4 and J5 footprints.
+1. Solder your power in and power out connectors or wires on the J4 and J5 footprints

 2. Solder the correct cell terminal connector at the JP1 location.
-Ensure it is correctly positioned and aligned.
+Ensure it is correctly positioned and aligned

-3. Configure the board for your application by soldering the corresponding SJxx connectors.
+3. Configure the board for your application by soldering the corresponding SJxx connectors

-4. Configure the board with additional and/or optional components to fit the application requirements.
+4. Configure the board with additional and/or optional components to fit the application requirements

 5. Once the board is configured properly, connect the board.
 To power On the RDDRONE-BMS772 board, connect the battery to the power input connector (J4) first, and then the cell terminal connector (JP1).
 This protects the boards form internal damage due to hot plugging.

-3.1 Ready to use
+3.1 Ready to Use

 Start embedded application development.